JamieT966/project-portfolio-1/README.md

 5. Under Source, change Branch to main and the files to /root and click save.
 6. Wait a few minutes and you're repository will be live on Github Pages.
 ![Your Repository was Published](media/published.PNG)

+As this website is hosted by GitHub pages it is directly deployed from the repository's master branch.
+This means that the deployed site will automatically update from any commits from the master branch of my repository.

+**The Steps I Took To Push Changes to Live website:**

+1. When have completed a section of code, in the terminal window: `git add .` or `git add index.html "or other file"`.
+2. `git commit -m "Your commit message here`.
+3. `git push`.

+To run a local copy, you can clone into any editor by pasting this: `git clone https://github.com/JamieT966/project-portfolio-1.git` into your editor.

+## **Credits**

+### Content

+* All content came from the Cheeky Monkeys Playschool owner, Rachel Tarpey.
+As well as the existing Cheeky Monkeys website

+### Media

+* All the stock imagery came from [Pexels](https://www.pexels.com/).
+The hero image and all gallery images.

+* The three images in the What we love about Cheeky Monkeys! section were designed by Lauren Tarpey.

+### Acknowledgments

+* First and foremost my mentor Brian Macharia, who has been an exceptional teacher to me, going above and beyond.

+* [The Complete Guide to Flexbox](https://css-tricks.com/snippets/css/a-guide-to-flexbox/), I would not have been able to do complete this project without it.

+* I also found the YouTube video, created by Traversy Media particularly useful.
+[Flexbox CSS In 20 Minutes](https://www.youtube.com/watch?v=JJSoEo8JSnc&t=209s&ab_channel=TraversyMedia)